+• Superior image quality

+These cameras offer superior image quality with progressive scan, providing crisp and clear images of both illuminated and dark areas.

+· Easy installation

+These network cameras are easy to install.
+They also come with Power over Ethernet that supplies power to the camera via the network, eliminating the need for power cables, and reducing installation costs.

-- Superior image quality AXIS M3011 offers superior image quality with progressive scan, providing crisp and clear images of both illuminated and dark areas. - Multiple H.264, Motion JPEG and MPEG-4 Part 2 streams Multiple H.264 and Motion JPEG streams can be provided either in full frame rate or individually optimized for different quality needs and bandwidth constraints.
-AXIS M3011 also supports MPEG-4 Part 2 for backward compatibility. - Intelligent video capabilities The AXIS M3011 Network Camera offers intelligent capabilities such as enhanced video motion detection, and detection of camera tampering attempts like blocking or spray-painting.
-The camera also provides capacity for third party analytics modules. - Improved security - AXIS M3011 logs all user access, and lists currently connected users.
-This network camera also includes hardware accelerated crypto, which means that full frame rate video can be provided over HTTPS.
+• Multiple H.264, and Motion JPEG streams

+Multiple H.264 and Motion JPEG streams can be provided either in full frame rate or individually optimized for different quality needs and bandwidth constraints.

+• Intelligent video capabilities

+These network cameras offer intelligent capabilities such as enhanced video motion detection, and detection of camera tampering attempts like blocking or spray-painting.
+The camera also provides capacity for third party analytics modules.
-Overview

-RJ-45 Ethernet connector.
-Supports Power over Ethernet.
-Using shielded cables is recommended.
+· Improved security

+These network cameras log all user access, and list currently connected users.
+They also include hardware accelerated crypto, which means that full frame rate video can be provided over HTTPS.
+The vandal-resistant casing that most of them have make them safe and less vulnerable to destruction.

+Wide temperature range operability

+These network cameras can function in temperatures ranging from -40°c to +55°c.

+• Local storage

+There is local storage to record to and play back video from an SD card.

+· Motorized zoom and focus

+The zoom and focus for these network cameras can be set remotely over the network.

+Hardware overview